 A grab for power.
 Having openly demanded change and signalled their intention to fight, the revolutionaries will seek to displace or overthrow the old order.
 How easily this is achieved depends on the level of popular support and military backing enjoyed by the old regime.
 Sometimes the old regime is so weak that a transition of political power is made swiftly and with minimal violence, such as in China (October 1911) and Russia (February-March 1917).
 Sometimes the old regime may lose its political power gradually or incrementally, as occurred in France in 1788-1789.
-There may be a period of military struggle or attempted counter revolution, as conservative forces resist political change and attempt to restore the power of the old regime.
+There may be a period of military struggle or attempted counter-revolution, as conservative forces resist political change and attempt to restore the power of the old regime.

 Consolidation and confrontation.
 Once it has claimed control, the new regime will look to consolidate its grip on power.
-It must defeat remaining military threats or deal with lingering counter revolutionaries.
+It must defeat remaining military threats or deal with lingering counter-revolutionaries.
 It must also face the challenge of rebuilding the new society.
 Having thrown off the old political system, the revolutionaries must devise and implement a new one.
 Most importantly, the new regime must earn the support of the people – not just those who supported the revolution but the population at large.
 The new regime must find solutions for the same social or economic problems and grievances that caused the revolution, such as debt, inflation, food shortages or the misuse of power.
 They must justify their actions by fulfilling their promises and the ideals of the revolution.

 Radicalisation.
 After the revolution, the new society may enter a period of radical political leadership.
-Radical leaders may claim the revolution is failing to meet its objectives; or that the needs of the people are not being met; or that the revolution is in danger from civil war, counter revolutionaries or foreign threats.
+Radical leaders may claim the revolution is failing to meet its objectives; or that the needs of the people are not being met; or that the revolution is in danger from civil war, counter-revolutionaries or foreign threats.
 The radicals may seek to address these problems with extreme measures, such as war, terror, grain seizures or price controls.
-This radical phase may also mark a peak in state sanctioned violence, such as during the Reign of Terror (France, 1793-94) and the Red Terror (Russia, 1918).Moderation.
+This radical phase may also mark a peak in state-sanctioned violence, such as during the Reign of Terror (France, 1793-94) and the Red Terror (Russia, 1918).Moderation.
 A radical phase will come to an end when the new regime becomes more moderate.
 The new government may relax its position or, alternatively, the radicals may be displaced by moderates.
 Radical policies and methods are abandoned and possibly discredited.
 The radicals may be isolated or excluded; there may even be a period of violent retribution against them (often dubbed a ‘White Terror’).
 The new society winds back its radical policies and seeks to restore order, control, stability and prosperity.
-In most cases it does this by returning to some of the structures, conventions and policies of earlier times – including from before the revolution.
+In most cases, it does this by returning to some of the structures, conventions and policies of earlier times – including from before the revolution.

-Historians offer different interpretations about the causes and meaning of revolutions.
+Historians offer different interpretations of the causes and meaning of revolutions.
 The American historian Crane Brinton (1898-1968), who specialised in the French Revolution, famously likened revolutions to a “fever”.
-This analogy suggests that revolutions are a negative event, like an illness to be treated or cured.
+This analogy suggests that revolutions are a negative event, like an illness that needs to be treated or cured.
 Brinton described radical revolutionaries as “lunatics” and the moderates who slow or halt revolutionary change as “level-headed”.
 Other historians have more measured views about revolutions.
 They see them as inevitable, human-driven events that are necessary for society to develop, progress and advance.